 Amended Eff.
 September 29, 2009(amendment approved by RRC on May 15, 2008).

+15A NCAC 02D .1423 is proposed for readoption without substantive changes as follows:

 15A ncac 02d .1423 LARGE INTERNAL COMBUSTION ENGINES

 (a) Applicability.
-This Rule applies to the following internal combustion engines permitted after October 30, 2000 that are subject to Rule .1418 of this Section but are not subject to Rules .0530 (prevention of significant deterioration) or .0531 (nonattainment area major new source review) of this Subchapter:
+This Rule applies to the following internal combustion engines permitted after October 30, 2000 that are subject to 15A NCAC 02D .1418 but are not subject to 15A NCAC 02D .0530 or .0531:

-(1) rich burn stationary internal combustion engines rated at equal or greater than 2,400 brake horsepower;
+(1) rich burn stationary internal combustion engines rated at greater than or equal to 2,400 brake horsepower;

-(2) lean burn stationary internal combustion engines rated at equal or greater than 2,400 brake horsepower;
+(2) lean burn stationary internal combustion engines rated at greater than or equal to 2,400 brake horsepower;

-(3) diesel stationary internal combustion engines rated at equal or greater than 3,000 brake horsepower; or
+(3) diesel stationary internal combustion engines rated at greater than or equal to 3,000 brake horsepower; or

-(4) dual fuel stationary internal combustion engines rated at equal or greater than 4,400 brake horsepower.
+(4) dual fuel stationary internal combustion engines rated at greater than or equal to 4,400 brake horsepower.

 (b) Emission limitation.
-The owner or operator of a stationary internal combustion engine shall not cause to be emitted into the atmosphere nitrogen oxides in excess of the following applicable limit, expressed as nitrogen dioxide corrected to 15 percent parts per million by volume (ppmv) stack gas oxygen on a dry basis, averaged over a rolling 30-day period, as may be adjusted under Paragraph (c) of this Rule:
+The owner or operator of a stationary internal combustion engine shall not cause to be emitted into the atmosphere nitrogen oxides in excess of the following applicable limit, expressed as nitrogen dioxide in parts per million by volume corrected to 15 percent oxygen on a dry basis, averaged over a rolling 30-day period, as may be adjusted under Paragraph (c) of this Rule: